Photo by Michael E. Gordon

 Death Valley National Park is a desert wonderland of immense scale, beauty and power.
 Its 3.3 million acres, the vast majority of which are roadless wilderness, encompass a staggering array of landscapes, unique geologic formations and colorful vistas.
 The largest National Park in the contiguous United States, Death Valley is both beautiful to behold and rich in history, mood and mystique.
 Its towering sand dunes, seasonally snow-capped mountains, warm springs and vast empty valleys offer endless opportunity for exploration and ample subject matter for the creative artist.
 There’s no place on Earth quite like it.

 Internationally acclaimed landscape photographer Michael E. Gordon has carefully selected some of the park’s most photogenic locations for this workshop, where outstanding photographic opportunities will be joined with inspirational, creative, and technical discussions.
-Michael works individually with his students to address their technical and compositional challenges, and on Sunday he’ll lead a review/critique session of student images made during the workshop.
+Michael works individually with all students to address their technical and creative challenges.
 This will be an intensive adventure!
 Expect pre-dawn starts, late finishes, outstanding locations, and great fun and camaraderie.

 Please scroll to bottom of page.